Guidelines for Religious Activities for Students

 - nonschool persons do not direct, conduct, control, or regularly attend activities of the student groups.

 During instructional time, students are expected to be in class and will not be granted permission to leave the classroom for prayer activities on school grounds, except to the extent that (1) students may be absent from class for other noncurricular activities, or (2) not excusing the student would result in a substantial burden on the student’s religious exercise.
-Principals should consult with the Office of Equity and Employee Relations (EER) before releasing students for these reasons.
+Principals should consult with the Office of Employee Relations (OER) before releasing students for these reasons.

 Use of School Facilities by Student Prayer Groups